Grey plover: Breeding and migration

 Their breeding habitat is Arctic islands and coastal areas across the northern coasts of Alaska, Canada, and Russia.
 They nest on the ground in a dry open tundra with good visibility; the nest is a shallow gravel scrape.
 Four eggs (sometimes only three) are laid in early June, with an incubation period of 26–27 days; the chicks fledge when 35–45 days old.

 They migrate to winter in coastal areas throughout the world.
 In the New World they winter from southwest British Columbia and Massachusetts south to Argentina and Chile, in the western Old World from Ireland and southwestern Norway south throughout coastal Africa to South Africa, and in the eastern Old World, from southern Japan south throughout coastal southern Asia and Australia, with a few reaching New Zealand.
 Most of the migrants to Australia are female.
 It makes regular non-stop transcontinental flights over Asia, Europe, and North America, but is mostly a rare vagrant on the ground in the interior of continents, only landing occasionally if forced down by severe weather, or to feed on the coast-like shores of very large lakes such as the Great Lakes, where it is a common passage migrant.

 Behaviour and ecology

 Breeding

 Young birds do not breed until two years old; they typically remain on the wintering grounds until their second summer.

 Food and feeding

 They forage for food on beaches and tidal flats, usually by sight.
 The food consists of small molluscs, polychaete worms, crustaceans, and insects.
 It is less gregarious than the other Pluvialis species, not forming dense feeding flocks, instead feeding widely dispersed over beaches, with birds well spaced apart.
 They will however form dense flocks on high tide roosts.

 Status

-The International Union for Conservation of Nature (IUCN) has judged that the threat to the grey plover is of "Least concern".
+The International Union for Conservation of Nature (IUCN) has judged that the threat to the grey plover is of "Vulnerable".
 It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.